josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 Let's give this `Array` a name to make this lesson clearer, let's call this the "Snacks Collection"

+> **Reflect** Are there methods you think we should extract from this code?
+If
+> so, try writing some methods and make sure you get the same output!

 Not bad, right!
 Using some simple iteration we were able to transform the _given_ NDS into something that is our midpoint.
 Now all we need to do is